yard

 calendar_monthSeasonal Care and Adjustments

-• fiber_manual_recordHumidity boosts year-round: group plants, use pebble trays, or run a small humidifier near moisture-loving species.
+• fiber_manual_recordYear-round humidity support: group plants, use pebble trays, or run a humidifier near species that brown easily at the edges.

 menu_book